Whether you ultimately forget or remember a word

 People often study vocabulary in the same way they study facts: by reading, rereading, and memorizing.
 But these are weak strategies when what you really want to do is understand and use the words in new situations.

 Why?
 Unlike facts, like 12 x 12 = 144, most words worth studying have depth and complexity, so memorizing something like "A = B" (WORD = DEFINITION) won't do.
 An example will make this clear.
-Skip over the whole box below if you already get what I mean.
+If you already get what I mean, you can skip over the whole box below.

 Let's say I've been told that "palliate" = "to soften."
 And I've memorized that definition really well, so if you ask me what "palliate" means, I can tell you "to soften," or even better, if you instead ask me for another word for "to soften," I can suggest "palliate."